open-edge-insights/eii-core/README.md

 # Troubleshooting guide

-Please refer to [TROUBLESHOOT.md](./TROUBLESHOOT.md) guide for any troubleshooting tips related to EIS configuration and installation
+Please refer to [TROUBLESHOOT.md](./TROUBLESHOOT.md) guide for any troubleshooting tips related to EII configuration and installation